hbkpancakes/upnext/README.md

    Whichever driver you download, place it in the corresponding browser folder that you created in the previous step
+- **Step 5:** Execute the script from the folder in which you saved it (ex: commands in cmd - 'cd path/to/script', then 'python upnext.py')
-- **Step 5:** Execute the script.
-Here you can either enter "1" and run it right away, or go through each option and set up each separately.
+- **Step 6:** Here you can either enter "1" and run it right away, or go through each option and set up each separately.
 If you use option "1", you will be walked through the setup.
-- **Step 6:** When you set up the browser settings, you will get asked to specify your driver file.
+When you set up the browser settings, you will get asked to specify your driver file.
 The easiest way to get the path for this is to navigate to the folder the driver file is in and copy the file path location.
 Paste it, and then add the name of the .exe file at the end.